Operation Shader

 Operation Shader is the operational code name given to the contribution of the United Kingdom in the ongoing military intervention against the Islamic State of Iraq and the Levant.
 The operation involves the British Army providing ground support and training to allied forces fighting against ISIL, the Royal Air Force providing humanitarian aid airdrops, reconnaissance and airstrikes, and the Royal Navy providing reconnaissance and airstrikes from the UK Carrier Strike group and escort to allied carrier battle groups.

-Additionally, UK Special Forces have reportedly operated in Iraq, Syria, Libya and Tunisia.
+Additionally, UK Special Forces have reportedly operated in Iraq, Syria and Libya.

 By January 2019, the Ministry of Defence stated that 1,700 British airstrikes had killed or injured 4,315 enemy fighters in Iraq and Syria, with one civilian casualty.
-The Royal Air Force had also delivered £230 million worth of humanitarian aid.
+The RAF had also delivered £230 million worth of humanitarian aid.
 Overall, the operation had resulted in a net cost of £1.75 billion.
-The number of airstrikes carried out in Iraq and Syria has been second only to the United States with a report that the Royal Air Force has conducted 20 percent of all airstrikes.
+The number of airstrikes carried out in Iraq and Syria has been second only to the United States, with a report that the Royal Air Force has conducted 20 per cent of all airstrikes.
 The operation is the most intense flying mission the RAF has undertaken in 25 years.

+On 28 September 2024 the Ministry of Defence announced that British jets will cease strike operations over Iraq and Syria following the conclusion of the Global Coalition's military mission against Daesh, which will draw to a close over the next 12 months.

 Background

 In 2014, the militant group Islamic State made vast territorial gains in Iraq and Syria following several offensives.
-It claimed its captured territory a caliphate within which it enforced a strict interpretation of Sharia.
-The group, which was designated a terrorist organisation by the United Nations, received universal condemnation for its human rights abuses and crimes against humanity.
+It declared its captured territory a caliphate within which it enforced a strict interpretation of Sharia.
+The group, which is designated a terrorist organisation by the United Nations, received widespread condemnation for its human rights abuses and crimes against humanity.
 The Iraqi government formally requested the United States and wider international community to carry out airstrikes against ISIL in support of their fight on the ground.
 During the 2014 NATO summit in Wales, U.S. Secretary of State John Kerry pressed Ministers of Australia, Canada, Denmark, France, Germany, Italy, Turkey and the United Kingdom to support a coalition to combat ISIL militarily and financially.
 The United States launched the Combined Joint Task Force – Operation Inherent Resolve (CJTF–OIR) on 17 October with the stated aim of degrading and destroying ISIL.